Wabinab/Xenoblade-Chronicles-3-The-Book/src/00_preface.md

 ### Other Notes
 - What to include, what not to include, to prevent too much detail or too little, is difficult to judge.
+- To leave out things that the reader could judge for oneself, to reduce the no. of "because" or explanation used.

 ### Notes